 Taiyō: The Central Star

 Another way to say “Sun” in Japanese is 太陽 (たいよう, Taiyō).
 “Taiyō” specifically refers to the central star of our solar system and emphasizes the scientific role of the Sun as a source of light and heat.
-This word is often used in more formal and academic contexts, showing the versatility of the Japanese language.
+This word is often used in more formal and academic contexts, showcasing the versatility of the Japanese language.

 The Sun in Japanese Culture